 - Replace display with the display number where the server user exports the VNC session.

 You can remotely launch a graphical application on a RHEL server and use it from the remote client using X11 forwarding.

 Configure a RHEL server so that remote clients can use graphical applications on the server over SSH.

 Your applications might rely on additional graphical libraries.

-The option is enabled by default in RHEL.
-Your organization might have disabled it.
+The option is disabled by default in RHEL.

 # systemctl restart sshd.service